Hey Kids (Start Here)

 He did not so much adore ionizing radiation.

-Volker brought the device close to the liquid that coated the floor, and saw the showers of color on the screen increase in both intensity and frequency, turning from mostly yellow to mostly green, with an occasional burst of blue.
+Volker brought the device close to a snaking rivulet.
+The showers of color on the screen increased in intensity and frequency.
+They were mostly green, with an occasional burst of blue.
 Ooh.
 Maybe a beta particle here and there?
 The range of the alpha particles was definitely limited.
-He was pretty sure that tracking through this water wasn’t going to kill them.
+He was pretty sure that tracking through this water was NOT advisable.

-With a whisper of leather, Rush dropped into a crouch next to him.
-The other man grabbed the A-corder by its rim, and the screen exploded with annotated sidebars, all in Ancient.
-Its colors cycled brightly, continuously, through the visible spectrum.
+With a whisper of leather, Rush dropped into a crouch beside him.
+The mathematician grabbed the A-corder by its rim and angled the display.
+At his touch, the screen exploded with annotated sidebars, all in Ancient.
+Its colors cycled brightly through the visible spectrum.

 Rush smiled faintly.